achen200/SnakeGame/README.md

 Note: Code is not compiled

 Compile using terminal on (Mac) or cmd (Windows):
-    1) donwload and extract files
+    1) download and extract files
     2) open terminal/cmd
     3) change directory to the location of SnakeGame-main folder